 - 3. General guidelines for proper specimen transport - a) Transport all specimens to the laboratory promptly. - i.
 To ensure the survival and isolation of fastidious organisms and to prevent overgrowth by more hardy bacteria. - ii.
 To shorten the duration of specimen contact with some local anesthetics used in collection procedures that may have antibacterial activity. - iii.
 To provide a more accurate diagnosis of the infectious disease process. - b) Alternative to prompt delivery refrigerate most specimens at 2° 8° Celsius.
 The following are exceptions: - i.
 Specimens that may harbor temperature-sensitive organisms such as Neisseria species should be left at room temperature. - ii.
 For anaerobic specimens, use Amies Gel Swab.
-(See Table 2.) - iii.
+(See Table 3.) - iii.
 Stool specimens - (a) For bacterial culture: sterile specimen container - (b) For parasitology examination: sterile specimen container - iv.
 Hold cerebrospinal fluid (CSF) specimens at room temperature unless they are to be cultured for viruses. - v.
 Wound and body fluid cultures should be left at room temperatures. - 4.
-Use of specimen transport systems - a) Aerobic transport methods are listed in Table 3.
-Certain types of swabs should be used for the collection and transport of certain cultures as described in Table 3. - b) Specific transport containers for specimens are listed in Table 4.
+Use of specimen transport systems - a) Aerobic transport methods are listed in Table 4.
+Certain types of swabs should be used for the collection and transport of certain cultures as described in Table 4. - b) Specific transport containers for specimens are listed in Table 5.

-Table 2: Transport Systems for Anaerobic Specimens
+Table 3: Transport Systems for Anaerobic Specimens

 System & Supplier Description Syringe or needle aspirates Express excess air from syringe, remove needle, and use syringe cover to cap syringe.
 If fairly large volume is collected (2 ml or more), transfer specimen to a sterile container.
 Anaerobic bacteria can survive for 24 hours at room temperature.
-BD AMIES Gel without charcoal BD, Division of Becton Dickinson and Company, Rutherford, NJ Single swab For abscess wound specimens BD AMIES Gel without charcoal BD, Division of Becton Dickinson and Company, Rutherford, NJ Soft Aluminum wire For male urethral sampling, as well as sinus and eye specimens
+BD AMIES Gel without charcoal BD, Division of Becton Dickinson and Company, Rutherford, NJ Soft Aluminum wire For male urethral sampling, as well as sinus and eye specimens BD E SwabTM Collection and E SwabTM Transport System Single swab For aerobic, anaerobic, and fastidious bacteria